zipotron/zipoVario/README.md

-# zipoVario
+# ZipoVario
-A variometer for paragliding implemented with an Arduino nano and a athmosferic sensor BMP-280.
+A variometer for paraglading implemented with an Arduino nano and a athmosferic sensor BMP-280.
 It is using a very simple scheduler for handle four threads based in hardware timer interupt, with diferent priorities and time asignament.